Mr. Paul Patterson, Principal

 Mrs. Kim Lash, K5

 Mrs. Lash was born and raised in Racine.
 She attended St. Rita’s Grade School and St. Catherine’s High School.
 She graduated from UW-Whitewater with a Bachelors of Science in Education with a math minor.
-This summer she completed her Early Childhood Lutheran Synod Certification from MLC.
+She then received her Early Childhood Lutheran Synod Certification from Martin Luther college.

-Kim also coaches the WLS 5th – 8th grade math teams, and assists with VOICE (forensics program) and drama.
+Kim has coached the WLS 5th – 8th grade math teams, and assisted with the forensics and drama programs.
 She also enjoys spending time with her family, camping, reading and scrapbooking.

 Her favorite Bible verse to share with her Kindergartners is John 3:16, “ For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”